IonDen/ion.calendar/readme.md

 </table>

 ## Update history
+* July 22, 2013 - Version 2.0.1.
+New method onReady.
+New setting hideArrows.
+Auto switch to start date.
 * July 15, 2013 - Version 2.0.0 release.
 New API.
 Many new features.
 * May 5, 2013 - Version 1.1.0 release.